 and so it goes…

 And so it plays out like a bourree and is about as interesting.
-Stalin being a carnival of monstrous excess provides Podhoretz with a greased runway to launch his assault on the Jews of New York, who were pro Left and anti-kapital and Roth, desperate to escape the violent provincialism of his corner of the tribe jumps at the chance to throw facts and context overboard, along with his conscience, and gives Commentary a jaw-shattering blowjob by writing a reactionary piece of White shuck and jive that says the world’s going to hell in a handbasket, and the barbarians are at the gates.
+Stalin being a carnival of monstrous excess provides Podhoretz with a greased runway to launch his assault on the (some of the) Jews of New York, who were pro Left and anti-kapital and Roth, desperate to escape the violent provincialism of his corner of the tribe jumps at the chance to throw facts and context overboard, along with his conscience, and gives Commentary a jaw-shattering blowjob by writing a reactionary piece of White shuck and jive that says the world’s going to hell in a handbasket, and the barbarians are at the gates.
 Except, he’s too smart and too well read to actually believe what he’s writing and instead, The Ink suspects, he was not guilty of being a reactionary goon, he was guilty of pretending to be a reactionary goon because it looked good on his resume.
 And isn’t that just the perfect Rothian gambit.
 The ghost writer as ghost writer who has pulled off a great heist by pretending to be a writer named Philip Roth.